astra-4/one-button-platformer/README.md

 btw i only playtested until level 3 bc i have skill issues and i was running out of time :<

+update: no more dark or light mode bc i ran out of time and didn't find the bug by then :(